pattobrien/sidecar/README.md

 # Getting Started

+## Installing the CLI tool

-Some things are easier with the CLI tool.
+Some Sidecar tasks are easier with the CLI tool.
 To install, simply run:

 ```sh
 dart pub global activate sidecar